Results.

 16 December 2015

-Applicant failed to show good cause for delayed service of a notice of appeal; application dismissed with costs.
+Applicant failed to show good cause for extension to serve Notice of Appeal; application dismissed with costs.

 16 December 2015